 Because of the lack of pain and lack of recovery time, dermal fillers are a fantastic choice for anti-ageing – especially amongst those who don’t want to undergo surgery such as facelifts.

 The most common place for people to receive dermal fillers is in the facial region.
 It’s often the face where people notice signs of ageing the most, and where wrinkles, fine lines or sunken skin seem most obvious.
+This is why dermal fillers are used as anti-wrinkle treatments.

 Here are some of the most popular dermal filler treatments: